SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 You attempt to request the help of your deity, with a success chance of 1% per cleric level.

+## Level 14

+* Mark of Fate

+Mark a creature you see so it receives additional necrotic damage equal to your WIS bonus from each attack.
+Can be retargeted upon the creature's death.
+You need to take a short rest or long rest to recover this power.
+Starting at level 14, you can use it twice before taking a rest.

 ## Level 20

 * Divine Intervention